 The final plan draft was sent to the Town Selectboard for their May 20, 2024 regular meeting.
 Input on the draft plan was requested from the Town Selectboard and Planning Commission during open meetings.
+The draft plan was sent to several other stakeholders.
+Several comments from the public and town officers were received and incorporated (See Appendix 1).
 The town also made the plan available on its website www.leicestervt.org/ to reach a broader distribution.
 A copy of the draft plan was sent via e-mail to the surrounding towns of Salisbury, Whiting, Goshen, and Brandon town clerks for distribution to appropriate town officials on May 6, 2024 with a request for review and edits by May 20, 2024.
-No comments were received.
+No additional comments were received.

-Based on comments from the complete public process, the draft plan was further edited and forwarded to Vermont's State Hazard Mitigation Officer for comments and preliminary approval on XXXXX2024.
-Suggested edits were identified by the SHMO on XXXXXDATE.
-Appropriate edits were made and the draft plan received tentative selectboard approval before being sent back to the SHMO for a second review before being passed on to FEMA reviewers.
-Comments were received back from FEMA reviewers on XXXXX2024.

-Changes were made to the draft plan based on FEMA recommendations and an updated draft was completed on XXXXX2024.
-Upon completion of this draft, the plan was returned to FEMA for Approval Pending Adoption (APA) status.
-Upon receipt of the FEMA APA, the resulting document was adopted by the Leicester Selectboard on XXXXX2024.
+Based on comments from the complete public process, the draft plan was further edited and forwarded to Vermont's State Hazard Mitigation Officer for comments and preliminary approval on May 22 2024.
+Suggested edits were identified by the SHMO on June 19, 2024.
+Appropriate edits were made and the draft plan received tentative selectboard approval before being sent back to the SHMO for a second review.
+Comments were received back from SHMO reviewers on May 14, 2025.
+Changes were made to the draft plan based on SHMO recommendations and an updated draft was completed on May 15, 2025.
+Upon completion of this draft, the plan was returned to VEM for Approval Pending Adoption (APA) status.
+Upon receipt of the APA, the resulting document was adopted by the Leicester Selectboard on June 2, 2025.
+FEMA was notified that VEM had completed its review of the Town of Leicester, Vermont Single Jurisdiction All-Hazards Mitigation Plan 2025 and determined it to be effective June 4, 2025 through June 3, 2030.